Research Workshop – Sociological Perspectives on International Economic Law and Human Rights Law

 More information can be found here.

-The deadline for submission of abstracts and scholarship applications is 15 October 2019.
+The deadline for submission of abstracts and scholarship applications has now passed.